094459/newsletter-oss-projects/README.md

 [hackernews-converse-api-demo](https://aws-oss.beachgeek.co.uk/41j) this repo provides some sample code on how you can use the Amazon Bedrock Converse API, using an example of summarising comments from a Hacker News thread.
 It is a simple example, but shows you how easy it is to incorporate generative AI in your own applications.
 You can check out the supporting blog post too, [Save time reading Hacker News comments using Converse API](https://aws-oss.beachgeek.co.uk/41l) (#202)

+**improve-employee-productivity-using-genai**

+[improve-employee-productivity-using-genai](https://aws-oss.beachgeek.co.uk/43h) is an innovative code sample designed to elevate the efficiency and effectiveness of writing tasks through the integration of AI technologies.
+Tailored for AWS users, this assistant example utilises Amazon Bedrock and generative AI models to automate the creation of initial templates, that can also be customised for your own needs.
+Users can input both text and images, benefiting from the multimodal capabilities of cutting-edge AI like the Claude 3 family, which supports dynamic interaction with multiple data types.
+The README is very comprehensive and covers not only how to set up and configure this project, but also has lots of great short videos of it in action. (#203)

 **maplibregljs-amazon-location-service-route-calculators-starter**

 [maplibregljs-amazon-location-service-route-calculators-starter](https://aws-oss.beachgeek.co.uk/3p9) is a new repo from AWS Hero Yasunori Kirimoto that provides an example of how you can start routing with MapLibre GL JS and Amazon Location Service.
 He has also put together a blog post to help get you start, [Building a Route Search Function with Amazon Location SDK and API Key Function ](https://aws-oss.beachgeek.co.uk/3pa) (#191)